sakabmw/scraping-quotes/README.md

-# scraping-quotes
+# Scraping Quotes
-An exercise repo to scrape quotes from a web.
+This is an exerceise repo to scrape quotes from a web.